France » Lyon » Academic Programs

 Students whose French skills are sufficient may select from direct enrollment courses offered at any of four different universities in Lyon (Lyon 1, Lyon 2, Lyon 3, and the Catholic University).
 The universities are described in more detail below.
 Most students who arrive in Lyon with three or more years of college-level French completed are ready for direct enrollment starting the first semester and select their courses from regular university offerings.

-Business or Business/Language, Direct Exchange (year)
+Business/Language, Direct Exchange (year)

 Business Option (semester)